Why do I play 7 string bass

 That extended range means you can reach both higher and lower notes without shifting positions as much, making it much easier to play fast passages, complex voicings, and layered lines with greater efficiency and control.

-2. Logical Layout = Less Mental Work
+3. Logical Layout = Less Mental Work

 Perfect fourths tuning across all strings creates a consistent and predictable fretboard.
 Once you learn a shape or scale pattern, it applies and exists everywhere.

-3. Compact Phrasing
+4. Compact Phrasing

-4. Cleaner Technique
+5. Cleaner Technique

 Because you can usually stay more physically still, you can focus on articulation, tone, and dynamics, especially important for styles like jazz or classical.

-5. More Ideas at Your Fingertips
+6. More Ideas at Your Fingertips

 With more harmonic and melodic options under your hands, your creative potential expands.
-You’re no longer limited by the instrument, you can just play.
+You’re no longer limited by the instrument, you can simply just play.

-6. One Instrument, Many Roles
+7. One Instrument, Many Roles